carjizo/carjizo/README.md

 ## Tech Stack ⌨

-- Python and Django ⭐
+- Python and FastAPI ⭐
 - Rust and C++ ⭐
 - Java and Spring Boot ⭐
 - SQL and No relational Databases